Student Rights & Responsibilities

 The rights and responsibilities of students with disabilities are delineated by the Americans with Disabilities Act of 1990, the ADAAA of 2008, and Section 504 of the Rehabilitation Act of 1973.
 Kutztown University is committed to protecting and ensuring the rights of students with disabilities.

 - The university will comply with the Americans with Disabilities Act of 1990, the ADAAA of 2008, and Section 504 of the Rehabilitation Act of 1973 to provide equal access to its programs and services for students with disabilities.

 - No otherwise qualified person with a disability shall solely, because of the disability, be denied access to programs and services.

 - The Disability Service Office will work with each student to identify and provide appropriate and reasonable accommodations.

-- Reasonable accommodations will be determined and an individual accommodation plan will be developed on a case-by-case basis through an interactive process with the Disability Services Office (DSO) upon presentation of documentation of disability consistent with guidelines provided.
-Documentation guidelines and criteria
+- Reasonable accommodations will be determined and an individual accommodation plan will be developed on a case-by-case basis through an interactive process with the Disability Services Office (DSO) upon presentation of documentation of disability consistent with guidelines provided on the Requesting Accommodations page of our website.

 - All records documenting students' disabilities will be kept confidential.

 - Students with disabilities may be referred for additional services available on campus, when necessary.

 - A grievance procedure is available to assist in resolving disputes arising in the process of determining eligibility and the provision of reasonable accommodations (see below).

 - Students who are requesting reasonable accommodations based on qualified disabilities must self-disclose their disability by submitting the "Accommodation Request Form" and meeting with the DSO staff to discuss reasonable accommodations.